Gain protection in other countries

 There are a number of paths you can follow when you want to protect your invention abroad.

 An international application, known as a PCT application, can give you protection in around 140 countries, including Sweden.
 A PCT application is not actually a patent application, but you will receive a report which will provide you with guidance when you then apply for patents in the countries which are members of PCT.
 Applying via PCT is a good idea if you want to win some time before you decide which countries to apply for patents in, or if you want to defer the expenses for a large number of national patent applications.

 You can also apply for patents via the European Patent Office (EPO).
-They will review and assess your patent application and can grant patents for around 30 Member States (including Sweden).
+They will review and assess your patent application and can grant patents for almost 40 Member States (including Sweden).
 Submitting a European application is a good idea if your market is situated in Europe, or if you want to reach out to a number of countries in Europe through a single application.

 Patent in an individual country